Formulas | Formula library

 Include team members in compensation planning based on performance rating

-The following 2 examples are for formula fields in the Employment Record to return True or False to indicate if the team member is eligible for compensation planning based on their performance rating.
+The following two examples are for formula fields in the Employment Record to return True or False.
+This is to indicate if the team member is eligible for compensation planning based on their performance rating.

 Both formula examples return True when: